Some collapsing operations for 2-dimensional precubical sets: Introduction

-If a precubical set admits a cube with a free face, then this cube and the free face can be eliminated without changing the ordinary homotopy type of the geometric realization of the precubical set.
-Unfortunately, the directed homotopy type will change in general under such a collapsing operation.
-In this paper, we give conditions under which it is possible to locally reduce or simplify precubical sets without changing the dihomotopy type relative to the extremal elements of the geometric realization.
-We restrict ourselves to the 2-dimensional case and leave the more complicated case of higher dimensions for future work.
-From the point of view of applications the 2-dimensional case is particularly important.
-Indeed, many classical models for concurrency can be interpreted as asynchronous transition systems (cf. \cite{WinskelNielsen}) and these, in turn, can be transformed into 2-dimensional precubical sets (cf. \cite{GoubaultTransCub}).
+Our results may be seen as related to those of \cite{GaucherGoubault}.
+In that paper, the authors define S- and T-homotopy equivalences and give some of the collapsing operations we consider here as examples of such equivalences.
+Using these particular collapsing operations only, it is possible to reduce the precubical set of figure \ref{fig1} to one that looks like the fundamental bipartite graph in figure \ref{fig1b} with one additional arrow coming into the initial vertex and one additional arrow going out of the final vertex.\\

 The main results are contained in sections 5 and 6.
 In section 2, we collect some basic facts on precubical sets and d-spaces.
-Section 3 is devoted to dihomotopy and the fundamental bipartite graph.
+Section 3 is devoted to dihomotopy.
 In section 4, we present a method to construct d-maps and dihomotopies on geometric realizations of precubical sets.
-The last section contains some small examples.
+The last two sections are devoted to examples and some final remarks.